HomeOutdoor Living BlogDeck Railing Height Code: Requirements and Guidelines

 Side-by-side photos showcase railing materials and styles, including cable and glass infills, top rail variations, and lighting options.

 Railing comes in a variety of styles and materials, so there’s more to think about than the install alone.
-The good news is that manufactured composite and PVC, steel, and wood railing options are all permitted under deck railing codes
+The good news is that manufactured composite and PVC railings, metal railings, steel railings, and wood railing options are all permitted under deck railing codes

-TimberTech Advanced PVC, composite, and powder-coated aluminum guardrails all offer low-maintenance durability and customizable style to meet your performance and aesthetic expectations.
+TimberTech Advanced PVC, composite railings, and powder-coated aluminum guardrails all offer low-maintenance durability and customizable style to meet your performance and aesthetic expectations.

 Once settled on a guardrail material, it’s time to choose an infill and top rail style.
 Code-compliant infills are available in several styles, from contemporary cable designs to chic glass panels.
 TimberTech’s panel railing systems are exceptionally easy to install for a DIY project.